GENU05/Physician-Prediction/Code/README.md

 ### Scraping/
 This folder contains logic for scraping Practo data, and saving it in a .csv file for further usage.

+### Sentimental Analysis/
+This folder contains code to calculate rating of the doctors by applying sentimental analysis on reviews given by patients that we have collected in comments list during scrapping.

 ### WebApp/
 This folder contains code for the web user interface built using **Flask**, which gives users access to the final output of phase 2 of the project.